ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/workflow.md

 <span class="notes">**Note:** We may use this content in our official release notes.</span>

-Pull request template addition [here](./pull_request_drafts/pr_breaking_change.md).
+For more details, please see the [pull request template addition](./pull_request_drafts/pr_breaking_change.md).

-The breaking change pull requests must be approved by a project tech-lead and the Mbed OS tech lead.
+A project technical lead and the Mbed OS technical lead must approve breaking change pull requests.

 Release: major